tankangliang/tp/docs/UserGuide.md

 Edits a note that is associated with a specific country at the given index based on the **current view** of the [list panel displaying country notes](#ui-when-viewing-country).
 Supplying tags to the command will add the tags onto the current existing tags for that note.

-Due to ambiguity, editing of a country note when the country notes panel is not being displayed will not be allowed.
+Due to ambiguity, editing of a country note when the country notes panel is not being displayed is not allowed, and an error message will be shown if this is attempted.

 Format: `country note edit INDEX (nt/NOTE_STRING) (t/TAG)...`